Nine Reasons Why Your Brand Needs Qualitative Research

 Here are 9 reasons why your brand needs to conduct in-person qualitative research regularly:

-- Iterative: Qualitative research is an adaptive research process which allows the team to learn iteratively.
-Details like question phrasing, order and tone matter.
+Iterative: Qualitative research is an adaptive research process that allows the team to learn iteratively.
+Details like question phrasing, order, and tone matter.
 A question leads to a response which may lead to a different question which then leads to an even more valuable response.